kuragehimekurara1/kuragehimekurara1/README.md

 I am a translator of Japanese and Uchinaguchi. live in japan
 I can speak Japanese and English.
-I like Suisei Hoshimachi and HoneyWorks and Japanese hip-hop.
+I like Jingi Odagiri,HoneyWorks,Strawberry Prince,KnightA,AZNIG,huiche and Japanese hip-hop.
 For translation requests, please email, DM on X (PlicyVimeo), DM on Discord (kuragehimekurara1), or DM on Telegram (PlicyVimeo)